The truth shall make you free~ John 8:32b NKJV

 Others are descending deeper into a state of denial.
 The vast majority of progressives out there are convinced the only reason Donald Trump won the election is because half of America is racist, poor and stupid.

 This belief exposes an ugly truth.
 We have become a nation of reflex labelers.
-We no longer take the time to discover the nuances of what people think or how they feel about a particular issue.
+We no longer take the time to discover the nuances of what people think or how they feel about issues.
 Instead we slap a label on those who do not think like we do do.
 Sadly, this is typically done based on the scantest of information, which makes it almost impossible for those in denial to see the truth.

 For the progressives who read this blog (I know you’re out there) I want to clear up a few misconceptions concerning the Trump win.